Our Picks For The Best Beaches In Sithonia, Halkidiki

 You can take a bus from Sithonia town, and the journey should take around 50 minutes.

-Vourvourou Lagoon & Archiplego
+2. Vourvourou Lagoon & Archipelago

-Vourvourou is a longtime favorite of locals.
+The Coast of Vourvourou is a longtime favorite of locals.
 Located in its own sheltered cove, this spot is ideal for those who love exploration.

 Rent a boat to uncover the beauty of Vourvourou’s archipelago of nine tiny islands, truly exquisite in nature.
 While adventuring, see if you can find the Blue Lagoon, known for its white sands and brilliant waters.